 7. Rama:

 Lord Rama was the seventh incarnation of Narayana.
 He was the prince of Ayodhya who later became a king.
-He killed the demon king Ravana who abducted his wife Sita and freed many human beings captive.
+He killed the demon king Ravana, who abducted his wife Sita and freed many human beings from captivity.
 It took place in the Treta Yuga.

 8. Lord Krishna:

 Lord Krishna was the eighth incarnation of Lord Vishnu.
-He killed many demons and guided Pandavas to kill the evil Duryodhana and his forces.
-He also narrated Bhagavadgita to Arjuna which is a major book of Hindus.
+He killed many demons and guided the Pandavas to kill the evil Duryodhana and his forces.
+He also narrated the Bhagavad Gita to Arjuna, a major Hindu book.
 It took place in the Dvapara Yuga.

 9. Buddha.